muratkadiryilmaz/ciro-grafigi/README.md

 4.The values are printed to the screen.

 5. Then, two types of charts are displayed:
-- H6. orizontal Chart: Each row represents one month; the number of stars corresponds to revenue size.
+- Horizontal Chart: Each row represents one month; the number of stars corresponds to revenue size.
 - Vertical Chart: Each column represents one month; the height of stars corresponds to revenue size.

 6. At the end, month numbers are printed in alignment.